Opinion | How Mitch McConnell might quietly make it easier to cripple Biden’s presidency

 But all this new move really shows is how McConnell is determined to leverage those liability protections above all else: By tying them to the fate of aid to state governments, he essentially seems to be saying that if Democrats want the latter, they’ll need to accept the former.

-What’s so galling about all this is that millions of people are now facing serious hardship precisely because previous congressional aid programs are on the verge of ending.
-Yet Republicans are insisting that this debate unfold in a place where the choice is between a too-stingy aid package and a much-too-stingy one.
+What’s galling about all this is that millions of people are now facing serious hardship because previous congressional aid programs are on the verge of ending.
+Still Republicans are insisting that this debate unfold in a place where the choice is between a too-stingy aid package and a much-too-stingy one.

 Indeed, even the White House is now privately pushing for the rescue package to include direct stimulus checks of $600 to individuals, as The Post reports.
 (The package lacks any such payments).
 But as it is, that’s only half the $1,200 payments that Republicans themselves agreed to last spring.